giellalt/lang-vro/vro.md

 The analysis give double analysis because of optional semtags.
 We go for the one with semtag.

 * * *

-<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-vro/blob/main/src/cg3/functions.cg3)</small>Adjective inflection
+<small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-vro/blob/main/src/cg3/functions.cg3)</small>

+---

+# src-fst-morphology-affixes-adjectives.lexc.md

+Adjective inflection
 The VÕRO language adjectives compare.

 LEXICON A_1HANS1A  1 hanśa:hanśa